Microsoft Windows and 4K Monitors

 Adaptive Sync: Display-Port supports adaptive sync technology (like AMD's FreeSync and NVIDIA's G-Sync), which matches the display refresh rate to the frame rate of the graphics card.
 This reduces issues like screen tearing in games.

 Different Connectors: Display-Port connectors come in two sizes, standard (often just called Display-Port) and Display-Port Mini (or Mini Display-Port).
-The Mini Display-Port was commonly used on older Apple devices but has largely been replaced by USB-C or Thunderbolt.
+The Mini Display-Port was commonly used on older devices but has largely been replaced by USB-C or Thunderbolt.

 Backward Compatibility: Display-Port is backward compatible with VGA, DVI, and HDMI, but you'll need the appropriate adapter.